-Our Purpose is to serve and protect the students, faculty, staff and visitors of Ferris State
+Our purpose is to serve and protect the students, faculty, staff and visitors of Ferris State University.
+To further

 The Ferris State University Department of Public Safety is committed to the principle